 Targeting the NOTCH signaling pathway selectively at gene transcription level with a new Mode of Action protein-protein interaction inhibitor as an innovative approach to address unmet medical need in cancer treatment!

 The NOTCH signaling pathway plays a central role in cell differentiation, growth and stem cell maintenance.
 It is tightly regulated at cellular and tissue microenvironment levels.
 When the NOTCH pathway is inappropriately activated by genetic lesions, it becomes a major driver for NOTCH-dependent cancers and can cause resistance to standard of care treatment.
 Over 250´000 patients are annually diagnosed with NOTCH dependent cancers, with no specific therapy available to date.

-CB-103 pre-clinical “proof of concept” has been achieved, with efficacy demonstrated in vitro as well as in vivo in various animal models, e.g. breast cancer and T-cell acute lymphoblastic leukaemia (T-ALL) models.
+CB-103 pre-clinical “proof of concept” has been achieved, with efficacy demonstrated in vitro as well as in vivo in various animal models, e.g. triple negative breast cancer and T-cell acute lymphoblastic leukaemia (T-ALL) models.

-Most importantly, anti-leukemic efficacy was shown for CB-103 alone and in combination with various chemotherapy regimen, eliminating ex-vivo leukemic cells from patients-derived blood samples.

-Small molecule CB-103 is administered orally and very well tolerated at pharmacologically efficacious doses in mouse, rat and dog.
+Most importantly, anti-leukemic efficacy was shown for CB-103 alone and in combination with various chemotherapy regimen, eliminating leukemic cells from patients-derived blood samples.
+In pre-clinical studies CB-103 is very well tolerated at pharmacologically efficacious doses in mouse, rat and dog.
 It has excellent drug-like properties, e.g. rapid uptake and distribution after oral dosing.
 It is metabolized and excreted readily, with a relatively short half-life, allowing repeat dosing.